digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/marketplace/marketplace_overview.md

 ENABLE_MARKETPLACE_FEATURE=true
 ```

-When running ToolJet locally, ensure that all the plugins are available by building marketplace before starting the server.
+When running JumpStart locally, ensure that all the plugins are available by building marketplace before starting the server.

 :::info Note
 The logged-in user should be an **Administrator** to access the marketplace page.